-Annual remuneration for Tyro's senior managers is comprised of their fixed annual remuneration which includes a base salary and superannuation and their remuneration is reviewed at least annually by the CEO | Managing Director and the People Committee and approved by the Board.
+Annual remuneration for Tyro's senior managers is comprised of their fixed annual remuneration which includes base salary and superannuation and their remuneration is reviewed at least annually by the CEO | Managing Director and the People Committee and approved by the Board.

-Senior managers are eligible to participate in the Tyro Short-term Incentive (STI) plan which is paid as a proportion of cash and a proportion of equity-based remuneration.
-The STI outcome is based on the employee's individual performance assessed against pre-agreed key performance indicators and pre-determined company performance.

-Excluding the CEO | Managing Director, a target STI of between 15% and 40% of a senior manager's fixed annual remuneration may be paid at the Board's discretion in the form of a STI.
+Senior managers are eligible to participate in the Tyro Short-term Incentive (STI) plan which in respect of FY22 will be paid part in cash and part in equity-based remuneration.
+The STI outcome is based on the employee's individual performance assessed against pre-agreed key performance indicators and company performance (assessed against pre-determinded targets).
+Excluding the CEO | Managing Director, a target STI of between 15% and 55% of a senior manager's fixed annual remuneration may be paid at the Board's discretion in the form of a STI.
 The CEO | Managing Director is allocated a target STI of up to 50% of the CEO's fixed annual remuneration.
 Clawback arrangements are in place for all BEAR accountable persons.

-In FY20, Senior managers are also eligible to participate in the Tyro Long-term Incentive (LTI) plan which takes the form of performance based rights issued under Tyro's LTI Plan.
-Excluding the CEO | Managing Director, the maximum target LTI is between 15% and 40% of a senior manager's fixed annual remuneration.
+In FY22, senior managers are also eligible to participate in the Tyro Long-term Incentive (LTI) plan which takes the form of performance-based rights issued under Tyro's LTI Plan.
+Excluding the CEO | Managing Director, the maximum target LTI is between 15% and 50% of a senior manager's fixed annual remuneration.
 The CEO | Managing Director is allocated a target LTI of up to 64.5% of the CEO's fixed annual remuneration.
-Clawback arrangements are in place for all BEAR accountable persons.
+Clawback arrangements are in place for all Banking Executive Accountability Regime (BEAR) accountable persons.